Institute-for-ReWriting-World-History/the1854project/README.md

-It is hoped, incidentally, that this Unified Field Theory of World History would help unite humanity once again in Vedic culture, in the universal teaching and speaking of Sanskn't, abandonment of all religious and political labels and treating the whole globe as one realm where man may once again move freely as in ancient times sans passport and sans visa.
+It is hoped, incidentally, that this Unified Field Theory of World History would help unite humanity once again in Vedic culture, in the universal teaching and speaking of Sanskrit, abandonment of all religious and political labels and treating the whole globe as one realm where man may once again move freely as in ancient times sans passport and sans visa.
 This way tuition in history